MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 ms.topic: troubleshooting
 ms.custom: sap:Security Issues
 ---
-# Configure Anti-Virus software to work with SQL Server
+# Configure antivirus software to work with SQL Server

-This article contains general guidelines to help you properly configure antivirus software to run on computers that are running SQL Server in your environment.
+This article contains general guidelines to help you properly configure antivirus software on computers that are running SQL Server in your environment.

-We strongly recommend that you individually assess the security risk for each computer that is running SQL Server in your environment.
-Based on the assessment, you must select the tools that are appropriate for the security risk level of each computer that is running SQL Server.
+We strongly recommend that you individually assess the security risk for each computer that's running SQL Server in your environment.
+Based on the assessment, you must select the appropriate tools for the security risk level of each computer that's running SQL Server.

 Additionally, we recommend that you test the entire system under a full load to measure any changes in stability and performance before you roll out any virus-protection software.

 Virus protection software requires some system resources to execute.
-You must perform testing before and after you install your antivirus software to determine whether there's any performance effect on the computer that is running SQL Server.
+You must perform testing before and after you install your antivirus software to determine whether there's any performance effect on the computer that's running SQL Server.

 ## Security risk factors

 Consider the following factors when deciding on anti-malware solutions:

-- The business value of the information that is stored on the computer.
+- The business value of the information that's stored on the computer.
 - The required security level for the information.
 - The cost of losing access to the information.
-- The risk of either virus or bad information propagating from that computer.
+- The risk of either viruses or bad information propagating from that computer.

 ## High-risk servers

 Any server is at some risk of infection.
 The highest-risk servers generally meet one or more of the following criteria:

-- The servers are open to public Internet.
+- The servers are open to the public Internet.
 - The servers have open ports to servers that aren't behind a firewall.
 - The servers read or execute files from other servers.
 - The servers run HTTP servers, such as Internet Information Services (IIS) or Apache.